A Taxonomy of Network Threats and the Effect of Current Datasets on Intrusion Detection Systems: Threats Taxonomy

 \subsection{Threat Sources}

-Figure~\ref{taxonomy_1} identify network threats and provides a classification according to the following criteria (I) Source of the threat, (II) Affected layer based on Open Systems Interconnection (OSI) model and (III) Active and Passive threats.
-The different threats are described hereafter (Note that the taxonomy is available through a a Github repository for public access and contributions \footnote{https://github.com/AbertayMachineLearningGroup/network-threats-taxonomy}.
+\figurename~\ref{taxonomy_1} identifies network threats and provides a classification according to the following criteria; (I) source of the threat, (II) affected layer based on Open Systems Interconnection (OSI) model and (III) active and passive threats.
+The different threats are described hereafter.

-As shown, attacks can be targeting a single layer of the OSI model, but it is important to highlight that other layers may also be affected.
-The taxonomy presented in this manuscript focus on the main target layer of attack.
-An attack is also described to be active if it affects information, performance or any aspect of the media on which it is running.
+As shown, attacks can target a single layer of the OSI model, but it is important to highlight that other layers may also be affected.
+The taxonomy presented in this manuscript focuses on the main target layer of attack.
+An attack is also described to be active if it affects information, performance, or any aspect of the media on which it is running.
 In contrast to active attacks, during passive attacks the attacker is concerned with either gathering information or monitoring the network.
-These can be identified by their shape in Figure~\ref{taxonomy_1}.
-Active attacks are represented by a \textit{rectangle shape}, while passive attacks are represented by an \textit{oval shape}.
-Attacks like adware~(2.1.3), spyware~(2.1.4) and information gathering~(3.1) are considered passive attacks.
-DoS~(1.1), Impersonation~(1.4) and Virus~(2.1.2) are forms of active attacks.
+These can be identified by their shape in \figurename~\ref{taxonomy_1}.
+Active attacks are represented by a \textit{rectangle shape}, whilst passive attacks are represented by an \textit{oval shape}.
+Attacks like adware~(\figurename~\ref{taxonomy_1} - 2.1.3), spyware~(\figurename~\ref{taxonomy_1} - 2.1.4) and information gathering~(\figurename~\ref{taxonomy_1} - 3.1) are considered passive attacks.
+DoS~(\figurename~\ref{taxonomy_1} - 1.1), Impersonation~(\figurename~\ref{taxonomy_1} - 1.4) and Virus~(\figurename~\ref{taxonomy_1} - 2.1.2) are forms of active attacks.
 However, some attacks cannot be considered active or passive until their usage is known.
-An example of this case are SQL-injections, if it is used for querying data from a database then it is passive.
+An example of this case is SQL-injection, if it is used for querying data from a database then it is passive.
 However, if it is used to alter data, drop tables or relations then the attack can be considered as active.